School Year

 Action Steps to implement evidence-based strategy:

-During weekly grade level PLCs, the team will analyze data and implement necessary adjustments to better support students' needs.
+During PLCs, the team will analyze student data and share best practices.

 Person Responsible: